nh-server/switch-guide/docs/extras/updating.md

 When a new version of Hekate releases, you can update by following these steps:

-1. Turn off your Nintendo Switch and plug your SD card in your computer.
+1. Turn off your Nintendo Switch and plug your microSD card in your computer.
 2. Download the latest version of <a href="https://github.com/CTCaer/Hekate/releases/" target="_blank">Hekate</a> (Download the `hekate_ctcaer_(version).zip` release of hekate).
-3. Copy the `bootloader` folder from the Hekate `.zip` file to the root of your SD card.
+3. Copy the `bootloader` folder from the Hekate `.zip` file to the root of your microSD card.
 If you are asked to overwrite or merge files while copying, say yes to merge/overwrite them.
-4. Put your SD card back in your Switch and launch Hekate.
+4. Put your microSD card back in your Switch and launch Hekate.
 5. Go to the Options tab at the top right of the screen.
 Turn "Update Reboot 2 Payload" on the bottom right ON (if it isn't on already).
 Tap "Save Options" at the bottom of the screen.

 ## Updating your firmware

-Always check _before_ updating your system firmware if the latest version of Atmosphere _as well_ as the latest version of Hekate support the firmware version you are updating towards.
+Always check _before_ updating your system firmware if the latest version of Atmosphère _as well_ as the latest version of Hekate support the firmware version you are updating towards.

 In addition, updating to or past some firmwares update the gamecard firmware.
 Reference the table below for information about these.